Roland Fantom-X: Models

 The X6, X7, and X8, apart from their keyboards, are almost identical in the controls they offer, the internal software they run, and the expansions they accept.

 In 2005 the 61-key Fantom-Xa was released.
-The Xa still uses the same Waveforms and the new X series Chip.
-The Xa comes with a smaller mpc style graphical green screen, the keyboard is not as professional, and lacks aftertouch.
+The Xa still uses waveforms based on the S series, having similar patches to the Juno G, hence not the current pianos, brass, and other patches available in the new X series.
+The Xa comes with a smaller mpc style graphical green screen, the keyboard is the same model used on Fantom X6 and 7, but does not have the weights as in the flagship, and lacks aftertouch.

 Successors

 After the Fantom-X, Roland produced its successor, the Fantom-G, which included twice the waveform memory, more patches, 128 voice polyphony, advanced and easy to use sequencer.
 Fantom-G accepts new ARX wave expansion cards, has larger full-color screen, 16 insert effects per patch and other improvements.
 A partial follow up to the Roland Fantom-X is the Integra-7 sound module.
 It does not have sequencer, sampler or other functions, however it does contain the waveforms of all SRX boards at a time.

 In 2019, Roland released the Fantom 6/7/8 series workstation which includes multiple synth engines, following the footsteps of Korg Kronos and Yamaha Montage.

 The full lineage is listed at the Roland Fantom page.